Vigneshpalan/twitter-sentiment-analysis/README.md

 ## Conclusion

 This project demonstrates the implementation of a sentiment analysis model using logistic regression.
-The preprocessing steps, feature extraction using TF-IDF, and training the logistic regression model.
+The preprocessing steps, feature extraction using TF-IDF,optimizing technique used is libilinear = solver and ovr stratergy for multiclass classification , training the logistic regression model.
 The model's accuracy of 87% shows its effectiveness in sentiment analysis tasks for Twitter data.

 ---